 Content of the course

 Analysis of components in food materials is important for research, as well as for quality control.
 In these applications, the major issue is to be sure that you actually analyse those and only those compounds on which you need information.
 Since food products typically have a very heterogeneous composition (different classes of components, but also variants of the same molecules) the identification and quantification of specific compounds is often not straightforward.

-In this course, the student will learn a range of techniques that are used for analysis of ingredient composition in food products.
+In the online master's course Advanced Biochemical Analysis of Foods - Product Composition, the student will learn a range of techniques that are used for analysis of ingredient composition in food products.
 The basics of these techniques will be explained, as well as the applications, and examples how these are used in industry (quality assurance / quality control), or in academic research.
 The analysis techniques discussed in this course related to gross-compositional analysis are: Near infra-red, Dumas, total sugar content and total phenolics.
 Furthermore analytical techniques will be evaluated as gas/liquid chromatography and mass spectrometry.
 Also the effect of sample preparation on the results will be discussed.
 The methods discussed in the course are applicable in quality control (choice of method) and food research and development.
 For better understanding examples such as melamin in milk, maillard reaction products and health claims of HMO’s are part of the course.

 You will learn to